-The following timetable highlights the scheduled dates for significant budget events during a normal budget year:

-Between the 1st Monday in January and the 1st Monday in February President transmits the budget

-Six weeks later

-April 15

-May 15

-June 10

-June 15

-June 30 Action on appropriations to be completed by House

-July 15 President transmits Mid-Session Review of the Budget

-October 1 Fiscal year begins

-to be changed or the changes to be made.
+The following timetable highli ghts the scheduled dates for significant budget events during a normal budget year: Between the 1st Monday in January and the 1st Monday in February President transmits the budget Congressional committees report budget estimates to Budget Committees April 15 Action to be completed on congressional budget resolution V House consideration of annual appropriations bills may begin even if the budget resolution has not been agreed to.
+June 10 House Appropriations Committee to report the last of its annual appropriations bills.
+June 15 Action to be completed on "reconciliation bill" by the Congress.
+June 30 Action on appropriations to be completed by House July 15 President transmits Mid-Session Review of the Budget October 1 Figgal year hoging lar amount of changes that each designated committee is expected to achieve, but do not specify which laws are to be changed or the changes to be made.
 However, the Budget Committees' reports on the budget resolution frequently discuss assumptions about how the laws would be changed.
 Like other assumptions in the report, they do not bind the committees of jurisdiction but may influence their decisions.
 A reconciliation instruction may also specify the total amount by which the statutory limit on the public debt is to be changed.